 Unfortunately, since every wall/paint job is different, there is no single solution that works in all cases.
 Which is why so many products exist to solve this one problem.

-- Auralex TubeTak Pro – (price/reviews)
+- Auralex TubeTak Pro – (Amazon/B&H/Thomann)

-- Auralex FoamTak – (price/reviews)
+- Auralex FoamTak – (Amazon/B&H)

-- Auralex Temp Tabs – (price/reviews)
+- Auralex EZ-stick – (Amazon/B&H)

-And FoamTak, in my opinion, offers the best compromise between the two.
+So FoamTak in my opinion, offers the best compromise between the two.

 But the problem with FoamTak or any other spray-on adhesive, is that it leaves a big mess behind once everything is removed.

 So test the tape on a small area of the wall first to make sure it can be removed later without damage.

 And if all this stuff seems way too complicated, there’s one final option you can try which may be the best of all.